aces/Loris/test/UnitTestGuide.md

 Then, run `npm run tests:unit` again.
 The tests will take longer to run because the docker-compose environment has to re-compile.

+**When updating LORIS to new release:**
+Don't forget that there may be scripts as well as patches to run.
+Double-check with a senior dev, and/or (for releases) be sure to follow the upgrade steps in the Release notes.

 ## The Basics